agpmilli/3D-geometry/Ex4/readme.txt

 Image 1 : bunny -> 2 x enhancement laplace_beltrami(n_iter = 10, alpha = 5) -> 1 x enhancement uniform_laplacian(n_iter=10, alpha=2)
 -> 2 x smooth laplace_beltrami(n_iter=10)

+From a signal processing point of view:
+-

 Image 2 :

+From a signal processing point of view:
+-

 Image 3 :

+From a signal processing point of view:
+-

 From a signal processing point of view, what are the effects of the operations you apply, and why do they produce the results you show?
+- In general, when we apply a smoothing method on an image, we try to reduce the high frequencies of the images.
+This refers to the strong changes in the shape, i.e if the angle between two susuccesive faces connected by their common edge is sharp. the smoothing will reduce this angle.
+  In result, applying the smooth function many times will result in a ovalish form.
+- In oppostie, the enhencement, will improve the irregularities in the connected faces.